Killy85/evaluation-functional-js-3/README.md

 To implement the function, you should do in a functional way WITHOUT using Lodash or any another FP library.

-But you cloud use the moment library to manipulate dates.
+But you coud use the moment library to manipulate dates.

 * :point_right: [`moment()`](https://momentjs.com/docs/#/parsing/unix-timestamp-milliseconds/)
 * :point_right: [`year()`](https://momentjs.com/docs/#/get-set/year/)